NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 meaning.
 No special processing occurs, no previously by this catalog configured member are removed or reconfigured in any way.
+If a name server restarts with a broken catalog zone, the broken catalog should not prevent the name server from starting up and serving the member zones in the last valid version of the catalog zone.
-Processing of the catalog resumes again when the catalog turns into a correct catalog zone again, for example by an additional update (through IXFR or otherwise) fixing the catalog zone.
+Processing of the catalog resumes again when the catalog turns into a correct catalog zone again, for example by an additional update (through zone transfer or updates) fixing the catalog zone.

 Similarly, when a catalog zone expires, it loses its catalog meaning and MUST no longer be processed as such.